PRECISE/SMEDL/docs/api/full_api.rst

 .. function:: int init_TRANSPORT(void)

    Initialize this transport adapter.
-Must be called before any other functioned in the transport adapter.
+Must be called before any other functions in the transport adapter.

    :return: Nonzero for success, zero for error